-Goofy's Kitchen: Serving breakfast and dinner buffet-style, they specialize in Character Dining, and we think the character breakfast here is the best at the Disneyland Resort, with dishes kids (and most adults) can't resist, including Mickey Mouse-shaped waffles and Goofy's Peanut Butter and Jelly Pizza.
-Dinner choices include a range of items, from salads to carved meats.
+Goofy's Kitchen: Serving breakfast and dinner buffet-style, they specialize in Character Dining, and the character breakfast here is the best at the Disneyland Resort, Serving dishes kids (and most adults) can't resist, Goofy's Kitchen features Mickey Mouse-shaped waffles and Goofy's Peanut Butter and Jelly Pizza.
+Dinner choices... include a range of items, from salads to carved meats.

-Steakhouse 55: We'd eat at Steakhouse 55 just to... enjoy the wonderful photos of some of Hollywood's greatest stars on the walls, but the food is good, too - and the quiet atmosphere, white linen tablecloths, and excellent service are a welcome respite from the hubbub of the theme parks.
-They serve breakfast and dinner.
+Steakhouse 55: Come here just to enjoy the wonderful photos of some of Hollywood's greatest stars on the walls, but be sure to check out the food, too.
+The quiet atmosphere, white linen tablecloths, and excellent service are a welcome respite from the hubbub of the theme parks.
+Breakfast and dinner are served here.

-Trader Sam's: Trader Sam's second name is the Enchanted Tiki Bar.
-You might guess from the name that it's decked out like a fun, adult-style version of the Enchanted Tiki Room, complete with a simulated thunderstorm.
+Trader Sam's: Trader Sam's is a fun, adult-style version of the Enchanted Tiki Room, complete with a simulated thunderstorm.
 It's dark inside, cool, and a good place to seek refuge if you're up to your Mouse ears with the under-six set.
-Their bar menu has enough items to make a nice lunch or dinner from.
-My favorite is the Asian wings: crunchy, slightly sweet and just enough heat to get your attention without sending you running for the antacid tablets
+Their bar menu has enough items to make a nice lunch or dinner.
+Check out the Asian wings, which are crunchy, slightly sweet, and have just enough heat to get your attention without sending you running for the antacid tablets.

-If you feel like taking some time out from spinning around in tea cups to sip some tea instead, Steakhouse 55 at the Disneyland Hotel is just the place for you.
-It’s a perfect spot for a quiet midday break, a birthday celebration or just a way to treat yourself.
+If you feel like taking some time out from spinning around in teacups, Afternoon Tea at Steakhouse 55 at the Disneyland Hotel is just the place for you.
+This is perfect for a midday break, a birthday celebration, or just as a way to treat yourself.
 It’s also a fun idea for somewhere to take your little princess after she gets all prettied up in the Bibbidi Bobbidi Boutique.

 04 of 10

-Of the three character meals at the Disney hotels in Anaheim, I like Goofy's Kitchen the best.
-That could be because I like Goofy, but it's also about the menu.
-Even this grown-up, snooty-foodie couldn't resist the allure of peanut butter pizza and Mickey Mouse-shaped waffles.
+Of the three character meals at the Disney hotels in Anaheim, Goofy's Kitchen the best.
+Even grown-up, snooty-foodies couldn't resist the allure of peanut butter pizza and Mickey Mouse-shaped waffles.

-Other characters who put in a regular appearance at the kitchen include Chip 'n' Dale, Pluto, the Mad Hatter and Minnie Mouse.
-You don't have to go chasing after the characters, either.
-Instead, they will come to you.
-To make your greeting even more fun, get a little prepared with some of the tips in the Guide to Actually Meeting the Characters at Disneyland.
+Characters who put in a regular appearance at the kitchen include Chip and Dale, Pluto, the Mad Hatter, Minnie Mouse, and—of course—Goofy himself.
+You don't have to go chasing after the characters, either—instead, they will come to you.
+To make your greeting even more fun, get prepared with some of the tips on meeting the characters at Disneyland.

 05 of 10

 The Disneyland Hotel has five Signature Suites decked out in extreme luxury and over-the-top Disney theming.
-You won't find these suites available online.
-Instead, you can call 714-956-6425.
+You won't find these suites available online; instead, call 714-956-6425 to inquire.

 06 of 10

 The master bedroom is fit for a big-eared mouse or any of his fans.
-This room is for the kids—or kids at heart, and I love its bright-colored energy.
+This room is for the kids—or kids at heart—and you will love its bright-colored energy.

 Opposite the bed in the master bedroom sits an entertainment center in a shape you'll probably recognize, but the bathroom is perhaps one of the most surprising things in the whole place.
-You'll probably have less trouble than usual getting the kids to take a shower in it.
 Turn off the lights in this bathroom, and the grout between the tiles starts to glow.
 Just imagine how much fun that is.Continue to 7 of 10 below.

 07 of 10